 2. Walk the Talk

 “I’ve been thinking about my dad a lot recently.
-On June 9, I celebrated my 35th wedding anniversary where my dad walked me down the aisle.
-Three months later, he died of a heart attack on the way to work.
+Three months after my dad walked me down the aisle at my wedding, he died of a heart attack on the way to work.
 He was the CEO of his own steel company in Pennsylvania and had his own quiet brand of leadership.
 He led by example and exhibited a deep commitment to responsibility, respectability and loyalty in everything he did.
 No big lecture, no quotable sayings — just walking the talk with a steadfast commitment to what is right.
 I strive to emulate him every day.”— Emily Benham, CEO

 3. Work Hard & Show Compassion to Everyone